 - A site review is to be completed by the Project Arborist to assist in identifying trees that may be able to be retained adjacent to the haul road. - A review of the finished levels of the haul road is to occur to ascertain whether the identified tree can remain viable.
-Non-destructive investigations may be required to ascertain the presence of tree roots that may impact on the stability and longevity of a tree if they were to be damaged or lost during haul road construction. - A review of the construction process and haul road design is to occur by a project team

-- comprising of a Project Engineer, Project Arborist and Environment Team member to ascertain whether modifications can be made to allow tree retention. - Where a haul road is to be constructed the following should be considered: - 1) Trees to be retained are to be clearly identified. - 2) Protection measures established by the project review are to be clearly communicated to all crew on site. - 3) Excavation and leveling of ground surface will be required for the construction of the haul road. - 4) The condition of trees should be reviewed throughout the project.
+Non-destructive investigations may be required to ascertain the presence of tree roots that may impact on the stability and longevity of a tree if they were to be damaged or lost during haul road construction. - A review of the construction process and haul road design is to occur by a project team comprising of a Project Engineer, Project Arborist and Environment Team member to ascertain whether modifications can be made to allow tree retention. - Where a haul road is to be constructed the following should be considered: - 1) Trees to be retained are to be clearly identified. - 2) Protection measures established by the project review are to be clearly communicated to all crew on site. - 3) Excavation and levelling of ground surface will be required for the construction of the haul road.
+The Project Arborist is to be present on site for any excavation activities within the Tree Protection Zone of retained trees.
+Above ground methods of creating haul roads will be considered to minimise the potential for disturbance of the landfill capping material within the footprint of the former landfill.4) The condition of trees should be reviewed throughout the project.